antonbabenko/terraform-cost-estimation/README.md

 Currently only `aws_instance` resources are supported.
 We will support much more in the near future.

-## Things you should know about infrastructure costs:

-- [x] How much does my infrastructure is going to cost **before**  create?
-- [x] How much does my infrastructure cost **after** it is created (based on Terraform state)?
-- [x] What is the **difference in the price** comparing to the current infrastructure (based on Terraform plan)?
-- [x] Can I have cost estimation based on Terraform 0.7 state files?
-Yes, any version of Terraform state files is supported!

 ## Secrets and sensitive information

 As you probably know, **Terraform state and plan files may contain secrets and sensitive information** which you don't want to send anywhere to get cost estimates.
 There is a solution that is supported, secure, and easy to put in your continuous automation process.